Chart Color Schemes

 Herberton faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.0%, significantly lower than Australia's average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
-Trade and technical skills are prominent, with 43.8% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (34.2%).
+The area's university qualification rate is 13.0%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 9.1%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.9%).
+Vocational credentials are prevalent, with 43.8% of residents aged 15+ holding them, including advanced diplomas (9.6%) and certificates (34.2%).
+Educational participation is high at 31.3%, comprising secondary education (13.0%), primary education (12.1%), and tertiary education (1.6%).

-Educational participation is high, with 31.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 31.3% of residents currently enrolled in formal education.
 This includes 13.0% in secondary education, 12.1% in primary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education